 It’s no secret that pregnancy comes with a long to-do list.
-There are the obvious tasks, like setting up a nursery and babyproofing your home.
-And then there are the less obvious responsibilities, like applying for baby’s social security card and buying life insurance.
+There are the obvious tasks (setting up a nursery and babyproofing your home), and the less so (applying for baby’s social security card and buying life insurance).
+You’ll also be faced with a host of legal and financial decisions, like writing or revising your will.
 But with a little bit of planning, you can get a head start on these crucial to-dos to save you time (and stress) once baby arrives.
-Here, six things you should think about now so you don’t have to worry about them later.
+Here, six things you should think about now so you don’t have to stress about them later.

 You just brought a beautiful new life into the world and the last thing you want to think about is something bad happening—ever.
 But it’s always better to be prepared, especially for events that have life-changing consequences.
-When setting up life insurance, you have a choice between a term or permanent policy.
-Term life insurance provides death benefits for a set number of years, at a fixed (usually rather affordable) cost, whereas permanent life insurance is a policy you own for life.
+Life insurance provides an amount of money, known as a death benefit, that gets distributed to your beneficiaries to help replace the loss of your income in the event of your death.
+You can opt for a term life or whole life policy: Term life insurance provides coverage for a set number of years, whereas whole life insurance provides lifetime coverage with a cash value that builds over time.

 You already know baby will bring you unimaginable joy, but that doesn’t make it any easier to handle all the additional costs that come with caring for them.
 Fortunately, the federal government provides parents with a tax bonus; you just have to do your due diligence when it comes to choosing the one that works for you.